majidorc/parse-email/README.md

 # Bookings Management & Notification System

-A modern Node.js & PostgreSQL system for automated bookings management, email parsing, and real-time notifications.
+A modern Node.js & PostgreSQL (Neon) system for automated bookings management, email parsing, and real-time notifications.
 Features a static HTML/JS dashboard for operations, accounting, and program management.
 All configuration is managed via the dashboard and stored in the database.

 ---